i-amdroid/yashare_counters/README.txt

 This module displays beautiful share buttons with counters.

-Setup
+Setup:

+Go to
-Go to Administration » Configuration » Web services » Yandex.Share with Counters, and choose style, order and enabled services.
+Administration » Configuration » Web services » Yandex.Share with Counters,
+and choose style, order and enabled services.

-Using as block: configure "Yandex.Share with Counters" block on Blocks page and enjoy.
+Using as block:
+configure "Yandex.Share with Counters" block on Blocks page and enjoy.

-Using as field: add field "Yandex.Share with Counters".
+Using as field:
+add field "Yandex.Share with Counters".
 For existing nodes needs re-save.

 Available services: